 - Why are these new rules important?

-- How will the new rules differ from the current ones?
+- How do the new rules differ from the old ones?

 - Do the new rules change how the deposit I hold for my beneficiaries are protected?